na-na-hi/renget/archive/oaicards.md

 ![8_koyuki](https://files.catbox.moe/92djmy.png)

 Included the greeting too since that's also neat and to the point.
-His other bots are done in a similar way so check them out.
+His other cards are done in a similar way so check them out.
 To the point and vague enough.
 `Koyuki often wears loose or comfortable clothing and is unafraid of wearing unfashionable attire,` No direct mention of her exact wardrobe but it gives a gist of what she would wear.
 This gives variety to your swipes.

 ![9_koyuki appearance](https://files.catbox.moe/ytvmgn.png)

-Stuff like hair colour is fine to include in your description, I personally don't like it when the bot talks about her "long blonde hair" when I'm seeing a redhead in the avatar.
+Stuff like hair colour is fine to include in your description, I personally don't like it when characters talk about their "long blonde hair" when I'm seeing a redhead in the avatar.

-######Instruction type bots
+######Instruction type cards
-Bots who do not have a real "character" but work with a gimmick instead.
+Cards who do not have a real "character" but work with a gimmick instead.
 Please read the following cards' descriptions, they will give you more information than I could ever explain.
-Maidoism by [amogus](https://rentry.org/anonaugusproductions) is a well done instruction based bot.
+Maidoism by [amogus](https://rentry.org/anonaugusproductions) is a well done instructions card.

 ![10_Maidoism](https://files.catbox.moe/zbukg1.png)